retrofit-lab/ashrae-1836-rp-categorization/README.md

 ### User-defined data
 In order to use a different list of categorization tags (or add to/amend this seed list) add the new list to the `/data/` folder and update the file name in the R script.
 The input data for the list of EEMs provided by the user should have six columns, with the headers as shown in Table 1.

 In order to categorize a different list of EEMs, add the new list to the `/data/` folder and update the file name in the R script.
-Make sure to keep the same folder structure as this GitHub repository and remember to set the working directory to the location of the R script.

 The input data for the list of EEMs provided by the user should have five columns, with the headers as shown in Tables 2 and 3.
 The input data needs to follow this header structure regardless of  whether the list of EEMs has a prior categorization system associated with it or not.
 The column `eem_id` should contain a unique ID for each EEM.
 The column `document` should contain the name of the source of the EEM list (e.g., reference document, organization).
 The column `cat_lev1` should contain the original categorization for the EEM.
 If there are sub-categories associated with the EEM, these should go in the column `cat_lev2`.
 If a second level of categorization is not available, leave this column empty.
 Finally, the EEM names go in the column `eem_name`.
 If your EEM list does not have any original categorization system associated with it, keep the dummy columns `cat_lev1` and `cat_lev2` empty.

 ## Analysis
 The R script [eem-recategorization.R](analysis/eem-recategorization.R) categorizes an existing list of EEMs according to the standardized categorization system developed in 1836-RP.